snorkman88/suntastic/README.md

 The load switch will be a [TPS22917](https://www.ti.com/lit/ds/symlink/tps22917.pdf?ts=1706648579344&ref_url=https%253A%252F%252Fwww.google.com%252F).

-## Watchdog timer
+## Watchdog timer (WDT)
-The external watchdog timer that will trigger a reset will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument
+The external watchdog timer that will trigger a reset in case of a software bug/glitch or brownout will be a [TPL5010](https://www.ti.com/lit/ds/symlink/tpl5010.pdf?ts=1706954677109&ref_url=https%253A%252F%252Fwww.google.com%252F) from Texas Instrument.

+For this feature to be fully functional **CHANGES IN THE NODE'S FIRMWARE ARE NEEDED** to periodically generate a pulse to reset the counter of the  WDT.

 ## Getting Started